 The Plan is considered to be in critical status because it has funding or liquidity problems or both.
 The Plan actuary has done a projection of funding requirements for the next two plan years.
-For 2009, the Plan might have a funding deficiency, depending on the amount of contributions received during the plan year.
-For 2010, the projection shows that the Plan will have a funding deficiency.
+For 2010, the Plan is projected to have a funding deficiency, depending on the amount of contributions received during the plan year.
+For 2011, the projection shows that the Plan will have a funding deficiency.
 If the Plan has a projected funding deficiency for the current year or for any of the next three years, then the Plan is in critical status.